firebase/FirebaseUI-Flutter/docs/firebase-ui-auth/providers/oauth.md

 ),
 ```

-They are ignored on Android, iOS and the web, and `TwitterProvider` throws if they are missing on a
-platform that needs them.
+They are ignored on Android, iOS and the web.
+On a platform that needs them, sign in fails with a
+`FirebaseAuthException` rather than proceeding with empty credentials, so an absent
+`--dart-define` surfaces as a clear error.

 Because the secret is embedded in desktop builds, pass it at build time rather than committing it: